Photo courtesy of Rosewood Mayakoba

 Secluded and service-oriented are the adjectives that best describe Rosewood Mayakoba, a resort in Playa del Carmen that opened in 2008.
 At 1,600 acres, the resort is expansive, offering plenty of room for guests to feel that they have their own space.
 Rooms, too, are spacious and have either tile or wooden floors, comfortable beds and chairs, and a layout and design that draws guests to outside spaces such as patios and balconies.
 The sense of privacy is reinforced by special en suite features, including private plunge pools, garden showers, and sundecks.
 Service, which includes butler, concierge, and valet support, is first-class.
 Staff can facilitate or organize a wide range of experiences, both on the hotel property and in the surrounding area.
-These range from horseback riding on the beach and ocean kayaking to private dining and aerial tours of the Maya site Chichen Itzá.
-The property has recently unveiled four new four-bedroom villas perched on the property's tranquil freshwater lagoon.
+These range from horseback riding on the beach and ocean kayaking to private dining and aerial tours of the Mayan site Chichén Itzá.

 By Julie Schwietert Collazo, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Maya Health Rituals at the Rosewood Mayakoba

 Tucked along Mexico’s Yucatán Peninsula, the Rosewood Mayakoba features 120 suites as well as an overwater spa, which specializes in Maya health rituals.
 The spa’s Temazcál Ritual draws on ancient customs while providing mental and physical benefits.
 Maya history weaves through archaeologist- led tours of Yucatán temples.

 Take a Dip in a Secret Cenote in Mexico at Rosewood Mayakoba